-Prerequisite: Please see Prerequisites for University Study of English above An introduction to techniques of the art of film and to film analysis through a study of a wide range of contemporary films.
+Contemporary Film Prerequisite(s): please see Prerequisites for University Study of English above An introduction to techniques of the art of film and to film analysis through a study of a wide range of contemporary films.
 The course may include a focus on a specific genre such as science fiction or horror.